 musical instrument (optional)

 Please DON’T Bring:

-aerosol cans of any kind, money, food, pets, CD, MP3 or DVD players, electronic games, radios, fishing tackle, knives, cell phones.
+aerosol cans of any kind, money, food, pets, CD, MP3 or DVD players, electronic games, radios, fishing tackle, knives, or cell phones.

 (Note: Items not listed above may be locked up for safekeeping during camp.
 Some items may be issued during the camp at the discretion of the Camp Director.)

 Remember Your Medication: Please label properly all medications with the child’s name and bring in written form any medical changes since registration.
-The First Aid Attendant will collect all medications (prescription and over the counter) at registration check in.
+The First Aid Attendant will collect all medications (prescription and over-the-counter) at registration check-in.